-This seminar will be held in E40-496 (Pye Room).
+This seminar will be held in E40-496 (Pye Room) and is co-sponsored by MIT-Mexico.
 Lunch will be available.
 Please RSVP here.

 Contact Kate Danahy at kdanahy@mit.edu with any questions.